xcart/xc5-manual/en/payments/paypal/creating_your_custom_paypal_payment_page.md

 9. Click **Save**.

 10. Click the radio button next to the new payment page style you just created, and click **Make Primary**.
-Your custom payment page style will now be used whenever buyers elect to pay with PayPal.
+Your custom payment page style will now be used whenever buyers choose to pay with PayPal.